dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 >
 > *- Postgres developers*

+{{< notice note >}}
+*While this segment may appear abstract and potentially unrelated to vacuuming, it's still beneficial to grasp how Postgres manages large tuples.
+However, if your primary interest lies solely in vacuuming, you can safely skip over this section.*
+{{< /notice >}}

 The obvious question is, can a tuple not exceed 8KiB?
 Actually, it can.
 Postgres has TOAST to store tuples larger than 8KiB.
 A TOAST table is a regular table.
 Whenever the tuple is inserted in a table, it is wider than the `TOAST_TUPLE_THRESHOLD` bytes (typically 2 KiB).
 The columns larger than 2KiB are stored in a separate table, and a reference to the TOAST table is stored in the main table.
 This might impact the performance if there are a lot of updates on the columns stored in the TOAST table.

 We can identify the tuples larger than 8KiB using the below query.